cruise-automation/k-rail/README.md

 Prevent misconfigured pod disruption budgets from disrupting normal system maintenance such as node drains.
 Ensure that
 - minAvailable is less than the items replicas
-- maxUnavailable is bigger than 1
+- maxUnavailable is greater than or equal to 1

 # Configuration